exetermcr/exetermcr.github.io/medical.markdown

 2. The nurse at Green Templeton College, Jane Lambert, is also happy to see any Exeter students.
 Her hours are:
-   Mondays and Wednesdays 2.45pm - 5.30pm.
+   Mondays and Wednesdays 2.45pm to 5.30pm.

 3. The College Doctors run an 'Express Clinic', Monday - Friday from 11am - 1pm.
    To book this, you need to phone [01865 240501](tel:01865240501) and ask for the Express